facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/5_debugging.md

   password: 1234
 ```

-You can use `--package` or `-p` to select a a specific config package:
+You can use --package or -p to display a subset of the configuration:
 ```yaml
 python my_app.py --cfg hydra --package hydra.job
 # @package hydra.job